 You can see how our designer played around with different graphics and typography, figuring out the best way to translate our company’s goals and aspirations.
 We ended up using logo 2.4, as it embodies our company’s values: minimalist yet bold and powerful.

 Here’s another example of our logo work for Hashtag Hound, an app that finds apt Instagram hashtags to promote your business.

 You can see how our designer fiddled with different concepts, combining graphical and typographical elements.
 In the end, our client chose logo number 15, as it combines a hashtag (#) and an H, making it a graphical representation of Hashtag Hound.

 To create a logo for your company, we need to ask a few questions about what you want it to look like.
 For this purpose, we’ll ask you to fill out the Logo Design Brief.

-In this brief, we ask a variety of business and marketing-related questions to understand the goals and values that you want your logo to convey.
-There are also questions about the logo structure and elements you would like it to include.
+In this brief, we ask a variety of business and marketing-related questions to understand the goals and values you want your logo to convey.
+There are also questions about the logo’s structure and elements you would like it to include.

 To estimate how much time your project will take, we have developers look at the scope of work and then estimate how much time each feature, button, interface, or other element will take to develop.

-Then we have the project manager take a look at their estimates and add the time necessary for management and communication: meetings, sprints, presentations, and so on.
-The project manager also counts in the possibility of something going wrong, be it a technical complication or a human issue.
+Then we have the project manager take a look at these estimates and add the time necessary for management and communication: meetings, sprints, presentations, and so on.
+The project manager also counts on the possibility of something going wrong, be it a technical complication or a human-caused issue.
 These risks always need to be taken into account and discussed beforehand.

-After a long process of planning and preparation, we prepare a Software Development Agreement that outlines all the development details and the legal basis of our further cooperation.
+After a long planning and preparation process, we prepare a software development agreement that outlines all development details and the legal basis of our further cooperation.